My Journey As An Amazon Seller To Getting Paid In My Local Currency.

 If you want to withdraw money to your own account, then you choose the first option “Add your bank account“.
 You can use the “add a recipient” option to send money to anyone else (including you, I believe).

-The had you own bank account details, you will need to choose if you want to send to a personal or business account.
+Then add your bank account details, you will need to choose if you want to send to a personal or business account.

 Next you add your full name and then you insert your IBAN number and TransferWise will figure out and compile the rest of your banking information.